5 things Tesla needs to show at tomorrow's Model Y event

 Model Y

 Last but not least, Tesla should probably show off the Model Y, too.
-This of course will be a crossover-ified version of the Model 3, and I'm hopeful that's all that it will be.
-When Tesla began creating an SUV out of the Model S, a process that seemingly should have been quite straightforward, the Model X project was hamstrung by the demand that it feature some rather distinctive doors.
-Those Falcon Doors proved to be an engineering and quality-control nightmare that cost a bundle and set the Model X's timeline back significantly.
+This, of course, will be a crossover-ified version of the Model 3, and I'm hopeful that's all that it will be.
+When Tesla began creating an SUV out of the Model S, a process that seemingly should have been straightforward, the Model X project was hamstrung by the demand that it feature some rather distinctive doors.
+Those Falcon Doors proved to be an engineering and quality-control nightmare that cost a bundle.
+That bit of theatrical hubris set the Model X's timeline back significantly.

 With any luck, the Model Y won't be cursed with any such attempts at "innovation."
 What Tesla really needs is a slightly taller, slightly roomier version of the Model 3, something that can tick the crossover SUV boxes without requiring a clean-sheet redesign.
 Years after its debut, the Model 3 is still radical enough in its approach and interface that pushing the envelope further is not only unnecessary, but risky.

-My only other hope is that the Model Y has actual conventional hatchback.
+My only other hope is that the Model Y has a conventional hatchback.
 That tiny trunk opening on the Model 3 just won't work in crossover land.

 Geneva Motor Show: The first major European auto show of the year is here.